 COVID-19 & Business Research for British Columbia’s Small Businesses

-Note: This is a work in progress and intended to be a starting place for Canadian, and specifically BC, businesses to gather information.
-Special thanks to the Academic Business Librarians of British Columbia, who have helped curate the information on this webpage.
+Note: This is a work in progress and intended to be a starting place for Canadian and, specifically, BC businesses to access information.
+Special thanks to the Academic Business Librarians of British Columbia, who helped curate the information on this webpage.
 Check with your local library regarding access to subscription resources.

-- BC Chamber of Commerces' Resources to Help Businesses Affected by COVID-19
+- BC Chamber of Commerce COVID-19 Business Supports

 - Small Business British Columbia’s COVID-19 BC Business Support Service